apioo/psx/doc/getting_started/controller.rst

         }
     }

-More informations at the psx schema project.
+More information at the psx schema project.
 The following annotations are available for the controller:

 +--------------+--------------+---------------------------------------------------------+